buzzingnat/test-electron/readme.md

+# Electron Test App
-# Example App to convert a HTML Game to an Electron Game to Deploy on Steam
+Example app to convert a HTML game to an electron game to deploy on steam.

 ## 1. Electron Forge
 The following were the commands I used to get a basic Electron Forge project working from scratch: